amirh3sam/WorkShop01/README.md

 npm start
 ```

-After running this command, the app will be accessible at:👉 http://localhost:3000
+After running this command, the app will be accessible at:
 👉 http://localhost:3000